howareyouman/Message-broker/README.md

 Create Server class object.

 You can connect to it by sockets.
-Send action (1-4) to it, that:
+Send action (1-4) to it (by byte), than:

 1. Send name of the topic